-Augmented reality in actual has been around us from a long time without us even knowing.
+Augmented reality in actual has been around us for a long time without us even knowing.
 The best and foremost example of this is Military.
-The military field was the first area which used the Augmented Reality in real time.
+The military field was the first area that used the Augmented Reality in real-time.
 The military used the AR technology for the pilots.
-Pilots wear the goggles those were based on AR technology, and these goggles were used to display the radar data to enhance the missile attacks.
+Pilots wear the goggles that were based on AR technology, and these goggles were used to display the radar data to enhance the missile attacks.

-Augmented reality has various real-world examples which show how that technology is working with the current projects in different fields like Education, Sports, Gaming, Medical, Defense, etc. There are so many examples depicting the deployment of AR currently in a commercial setting, like theme parks and museums.
-Fashion and astronomy fields are not far behind to use this modern day technology.
-In terms of future of AR app development, the game-changing event will likely be when one does not require any screen to interact with the system.
+Augmented reality has various real-world examples that show how technology is working with current projects in different fields like Education, Sports, Gaming, Medical, Defense, etc. There are so many examples depicting the deployment of AR currently in a commercial setting, like theme parks and museums.
+Fashion and astronomy fields are not far behind to use this modern-day technology.
+In terms of the future of AR app development, the game-changing event will likely be when one does not require any screen to interact with the system.
 Another major field with vast opportunity for growth and implementation of AR is gaming.
-More and more modern day games are implementing AR/VR technologies to attract more audience.
+More and more modern-day games are implementing AR/VR technologies to attract more audience.
 One this is sure, Augmented Reality is here to stay for a long time in the future.

 While testing an AR app conventional methods are not as effective as one expects them to be.
 Tester has to think customized scenarios based on the requirement and usage of the application under test.
 Some of the basic scenarios which we came across while testing these applications are listed below:

 AR app development has seen a significant rise in recent times as it has become an easier and economical process all thanks to the support from Apple and Google.
 This means that a lot more forthcoming applications will provide AR features.
 But, to ensure success, simply adding AR to any application is not enough.
 We have to understand the user’s requirements and then think about the way of implementing augmentation.